Angel Number 5

 Adaptability without commitment becomes the inability to stay.
 The same digit that symbolizes healthy change can also symbolize the pattern of leaving whenever things get difficult.

-It may also be exposing a pattern where 4 builds something solid and 5 tears it down before it has a chance to mature.
+It may also be showing a pattern where 4 builds something solid and 5 tears it down before it has a chance to mature.

 • Genuine growth.
 You change direction because the evidence says the old path no longer leads where you need to go.